robinleema/Phonepe/README.md

 - Customizable themes for the Streamlit app
 - Easy to use interface for exploring PhonePe Pulse data

-## Data
-    The data used in this project is sourced from PhonePe Pulse.
-Make sure you have the data in the correct format before running the app.
-You can download the data from the PhonePe
-    Pulse website.

 ## Project Steps

 1. **Data Collection:**